-- e) Accordingly, the City should consider a technology-based method of granting keyed access that it can control without concern of the distribution of key access beyond those who are considered eligible. - So who is eligible?
+- e) Accordingly, the City should consider a technology-based method of granting keyed access that it can control without concern over the distribution of key access beyond those who are considered eligible. - f) So who is eligible?
 This is perhaps a question for the next level of detailed implementation planning.
-However, in our view, this should be an extension from the MCP approach and enable property owners within a defined area of the road allowance the ability to access the beach in vehicles for specific recreational purposes.
+However, in our view, this should be an extension from the MCP approach and enable residents the ability to access the beach in vehicles for specific recreational purposes.
 Those purposes would need to be categorized.
-The intent would not be to enable daily access for someone to drive onto the beach to lauch a small craft.
+The intent would not be to enable daily access for someone to drive onto the beach to launch a small craft.
 These locations are not municipal boat launches.
 However, reasonable accommodations would suggest that infrequent access for recreation purposes involving access to the water should be provided for. - g) The City can also limit the number of keys (fobs) in circulation to further maintain the balance of access needs. - 13.
-As to whether the City should consider the payment of a fee for the use of a key on an annual basis, we don't suggest this is necessary other than the potential for a deposit on keys which is then returned at the end of the outdoor season.
-These can provided again in following seasons.
-This may seem onerous but in the context of effective ways to ensure best use of the beach and keep vehicles off the beach ends, these administrative protocols are worth an assessment of feasibility.
+As to whether the City should consider the payment of a fee for the use of a key on an annual basis, we do not suggest this is necessary other than the potential for a deposit on keys which is then returned at the end of the outdoor season.
+These can be provided again in following seasons.
+This may seem onerous but in the context of effective ways to ensure best use of the beach and keep vehicles off the beach ends, these

-14. The question of whether to charge for parking is an important one.
+- administrative protocols are worth an assessment of feasibility. - 14.
+The intent to more clearly link keyed access to specific purposes is, in our view, reasonable.
+This may well extend, as suggested, beyond access only for MCP, but regardless the aim should be to avoid the problems associated with vehicles on beaches.
+The gates are themselves the first line of control adequate management of the keys is the next logical requirement to make the original purpose of the gates worthwhile to improve conditions rather than prevent all access. - 15.
+The question of whether to charge for parking is an important one.
 Our view is that in peak summer season (July-August) the imposition of a charge for parking on-street along those road allowances that have the highest visitor demand (Wyldewood and Pleasant Beach) has merit alongside prohibitions to alleviate overuse.
 Technology can be deployed to ensure easy payment compliance and enforcement during the summer period should be a priority.

-We recommend that this be pursued as a pilot project in 2022 at Pleasant Beach and Wyldewood Roads.
+We recommend that this be pursued as a pilot project at Pleasant Beach and Wyldewood Roads.